cabforum/smime/SBR.md

    2. Certificate requests, renewal, and re-key requests, and revocation;
    3. Approval and rejection of Certificate Requests;
    4. Cryptographic device lifecycle management events;
-   5. Generation of Certificate Revocation Lists and OCSP entries;
+   5. Generation of Certificate Revocation Lists;
+   6. Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)); and
-   6. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.
+   7. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.

 2. Subscriber Certificate lifecycle management events, including:
    1. Certificate requests, renewal, and re-key requests, and revocation;
-   2. All verification activities stipulated in these Requirements and the CA's CP and/or CPS;
+   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
-   3. Approval and rejection of Certificate Requests;
+   3. Approval and rejection of certificate requests;
-   4. Issuance of Certificates; and
+   4. Issuance of Certificates;
-   5. Generation of Certificate Revocation Lists and OCSP entries.
+   5. Generation of Certificate Revocation Lists; and
+   6. Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)).

 3. Security events, including:
    1. Successful and unsuccessful PKI system access attempts;